Just because you're a kid doesn't mean you can't make a difference!

 It's never nice when others gang up or call people names.
-Kids who are mean think they're pretty cool, but IT'S NOT COOL AND IT'S NOT FAIR!
+Kids who are mean can think they're pretty cool, but IT'S NOT COOL AND IT'S NOT FAIR!

-So how does being kind help when people are being mean?
+How does being kind help when people are being mean?

 When you feel this good about yourself, it's much easier to ignore the silly things other people do and not take them to heart or let them make you feel bad.
 Always remember if someone's being mean to you, don't take it personally.
 Often kids act like this because they're unhappy or jealous, and secretly wish they were like the person they are being mean to.
 So the next time someone's mean, remember that they may not be in a good place like you and cut them some slack.
 Be nice even when they're being mean.

 All of that said, it's important to remember if someone is hurting you with their words or actions, you should talk to your teacher.
 Your teacher can support you and get some help for the person who's unhappy.